sekwah41/Re-Skin/README.md

 Though using the current setup we could also build two copies of the mod into one so it works for both fabric and forge possibly.
 I will hold off on that for now.

+**Intellij will complain about duplicate resources though it should be fine**

 # How to run forge or fabric in intellij.
 You will need to generate the runs and then select the main module.
 Same for fabric.